 Moorabool Shire Council Libraries are a part of the Central Highlands Library Group.
 Our vision for our community is to ‘engage the community in life-long learning opportunities that enrich their everyday lives’.

-Search the catalogue, place holds and renew items at My Library.
+Search the catalogue, place holds and renew items at My Library or Bookmyne App via the app store or android device.

 Click on a link to skip to a section.